robertfeldt/BlackBoxOptim.jl/design/set_initial_solution_candidate.md

 ### BorgMOEA
  - Currently: Similar to DiffEvoOpt but calls population(problem, opts, nafitness(IndexedTupleFitness{N,F}), ntransient=1).
  - Solution should be same as for DiffEvoOpt but ensure all variants of population method are fixed.

+## Current solution chose

+It seems complex to allow updating with a new solution candidate after an optimizer has already executed.
+For now we opt to only allow setting a solution candidate as a parameter or as a direct argument to bbsetup or bboptimize(functionOrProblem).